Blogs

 By P.T.
 Bopanna

-The recent Kodava march to defend Kodava culture and heritage has brought unity and renewed interest in the concept of Kodavame (Kodava way of life) in the Kodava community hailing from Kodagu district in Karnataka.
+The great Kodava march held last year to protect Kodava culture and heritage has brought unity and renewed interest in the concept of Kodavame (Kodava way of life) in the Kodava community hailing from Kodagu (Coorg) district in Karnataka.

 The lessons learnt from the march from Kutta to Madikeri should be properly utilised to revive Kodava culture and heritage.